WHAT IS RCIA/RCIC?

 INQUIRY (AKA: EVANGELIZATION)

 This phase mimics the first experience of hearing the Word of God, of becoming aware of God's presence, love, and work in our lives.
 In this first awareness, one is getting to know who God is through story-telling of their own life and the stories of the Bible.
 It is the phase in which the first stirrings of faith in Jesus Christ begin.
 For one that is already baptized, it is a re-awakening of that awareness and beginning of renewal, as well as first intentional integration into the community of believers.
 The duration of time in this phase for the un-baptized and baptized, but un-catechized may be anywhere from 6 weeks to six months, depending on how one progresses.
-St. Alphonsus offers RCIA Inquiry on Thursdays at 6:30 PM in the Multi-Purpose Building.
+St. Alphonsus offers RCIA Inquiry on Thursdays at 6:30 PM in the St. Clare Room.

 Ritual: Rite of Acceptance (un-baptized) and Rite of Welcome (baptized) for those that have indicated, and given evidence of conversion, and desire to follow the way of Christ through the Catholic Church.